New Library Director Boot Camp - Resources for library directors from the 2014 New Library Director Boot Camp.

 Storybird - An online storytelling community for anyone interested in making visual stories from the works of International illustrators and animators.

 OnGuardOnline.gov - A federal government’s website to help you be safe, secure and responsible online.

 Community Engagement Resources - The American Library Association (ALA) is offering free materials designed to strengthen the library's leadership role to bring positive change to their communities.

-Transforming Library Spaces - A WebJunction provides resources for exploring ideas for ways to transform your library space for community engagement. • An article summary • A guide (pdf format) • A webinar (1 hour recorded) and slides
+Transforming Library Spaces - WebJunction provides resources for exploring ways to transform your library space for community engagement. • An article summary • A guide (pdf format) • A webinar (1 hour recorded) and slides

 American Libraries Live - Free, streaming video broadcasts about library issues and trends.
 Each episode discussion features a panel of library industry experts, and viewers can ask questions during the program via chat.
 Programs are archived.
 American Libraries Live is a production of American Library Association.
 Online registration allows viewers to receive reminders of upcoming programs.

-Libraries Matter: Impact Research - A listing of studies that are useful in making the case about the value of libraries to community members and other stakeholders.
-The annotated list includes studies that show the economic, educational and social value of libraries.
-Also available are a series of short videos emphasizing the role libraries play in giving everyone a chance to succeed.
+Libraries Matter: Impact Research - A listing of studies that are useful in making the case about the economic, educational and social value of libraries.
+Also available are a series of short videos emphasizing the important role libraries play in the community.

-Libraries Transforming Communities - An ALA initiative offering librarians free materials to reinforce the library's important leadership role in the community.
+Libraries Transforming Communities - An ALA initiative offering librarians free advocacy materials highlighting the library's important leadership role in the community.
 Several guides are available, some of which are accompanied by a webinar.

 Common Sense Media - Make smart media choices using Common Sense Media, a large, trusted library of independent age-based and educational ratings and reviews for movies, games, apps, TV shows, websites, books, and music.
 Topic Centers and the Parent Blog help families understand and navigate the problems and possibilities of raising children in the digital age.